kimjoar/writings/integration-tests.md

 We experience three primary benefits from these tests:

 * Rather than being implementation-oriented, they focus on the end result.
-This means that restructuring and changing code rarely break tests, as long as it doesn't break the application's end-to-end behaviour.
+This means that restructuring and changing code rarely breaks tests, as long as we don't break the application's end-to-end behaviour.
 * They are very easy to write using Backbone's abstractions.
 They are also more natural to write as they focus on the end result.